mat-griffin/jamf-mcp/README.md

 If Cursor starts doing odd stuff like creating code or searching the web force it to use the jamf-pro mcp by saying: *"How many computers are in Jamf?
 Use the jamf-pro MCP connection."*

 If you get a response like:
 *"Okay, I can help with that.
 I need your Jamf Pro username and password to get the computer counts.
-Could you please provide them?"*
+Could you please provide them?" tell Cursor the detials are in the @mcp_jamf_server.js

-Enter you username and password in the chat! - This is **clear text** so this is why I say be prepared to change delete the account after testing.

-Enter in the chat box your details:

-    jamf_readonly_account
-    my_jamf_password

 Cursor will respond similar to:
 *"OK.
-I will use the credentials you provided to get the management counts from Jamf Pro."*
+I will use the credentials to get the management counts from Jamf Pro."*

 On each use of the MCP query you may need to click the blue **Run Tool** to proceed.
 To stop this ensure *Cursor Enable Auto Run Mode* is ticked in *Settings > Features*